rn0x/fetchdl-telegram/README.md

 ## Requirements
 To run FetchDL-Telegram, you need to have the following installed:
 1. **Node.js** - JavaScript runtime environment.
-2. **FFmpeg** - Multimedia framework for handling audio, video, and other multimedia files.

 ## Installation
 To install FetchDL-Telegram, follow these steps: